manya-codes/first-project-mj/ml-projects/iris-flower/README.md

 Achieved up to **100% accuracy** on test data 🎯

-and that's it hope you liked the visit!
+and that's it hope you liked the visit! just like everyone else, this was my first ML project, on iris classification.